gnolang/faucet-hub/README.md

 ### Setting up reCaptcha
-To prevent spam and abuse of the service, each faucet on the Hub is required to come with a reCaptcha setup.
+To prevent spam and abuse of the service, each faucet on the Hub is required to come with a reCaptcha set up.

 To set up a reCaptcha keypair for your faucet, check out the [reCaptcha Developer guide](https://developers.google.com/recaptcha).
 After obtaining a reCaptcha